 Is this procedure covered by health insurance?

 Like all cosmetic procedures, thigh lift surgery is not typically covered by health insurance.
-Ask to talk with a financial representative from NYC Surgical who can explain the costs of the procedure and if insurance coverage is an option for you.
+Ask to talk with a financial representative from City Surgery Care who can explain the costs of the procedure and if insurance coverage is an option for you.